Controller Migration in AWS¶

 - User executes the “Migrate” feature on old controller

-- Old controller creates a new cloud virtual machine which has the latest Aviatrix controller image
+- Old controller creates a new Aviatrix Controller using the latest Aviatrix controller AMI

 - New controller extends disk partition to the max of the disk space available

-- New controller initialize itself to match the version of old controller
+- New controller initializes itself to match the software version of old controller

 - New controller restores configuration file from backup of step 2